International Custody Battles

 International Parental Child Abductions

-Approximately 76 countries have signed the 1980 Hague Convention on the Civil Aspects of International Child Abduction (Hague Convention).
-The Hague Convention was established to, “protect children internationally from the harmful effects of their wrongful removal or retention and to establish procedures to ensure their prompt return.”
-The Hague Convention, however, only applies when the child is taken to or kept in a country that has also signed the Hague Convention.
-Each country that has signed the Hague Convention has set up a “Central Authority” to handle all international child abductions.
+Approximately 98 countries have signed The Hague Convention, formally known at The 1980 Hague Convention on the Civil Aspects of International Child Abduction.
+The goal of The Hague Convention is to “protect children internationally from the harmful effects of their wrongful removal or retention and to establish procedures to ensure their prompt return.”

-According to the Hague Convention, a child is wrongfully removed or retained when the child has been taken to a country in violation of a custody agreement or a parent’s right of custody.
-When a child has been wrongfully taken from the United States, the parent or attorney must report the abduction to the Central Authority.
-The parent or attorney can either contact the Central Authority in the United States or in the country the child was taken to.
+The Hague Convention defines international child abduction as wrongfully removing or retaining the child by taking the child to a country in violation of a custody agreement or a parent’s right of custody.
+If a parent believes their child to be wrongfully removed from Michigan or anywhere in the United States, the parent must contact the Central Authority of the US or of the country where the child has been abducted to.

-Once the Central Authority is contacted, it must take action to discover the location of the child, prevent further harm to the child, provide information regarding the child, and facilitate the child’s return through their country’s judicial process.
-Although the Hague Convention requires countries to act quickly to return your child, it could take several weeks, or even months, before they are returned.
+After receiving a report of child abduction, the Central Authority’s job is to take action to discover the location of the child, provide information regarding the child, prevent further harm to the child, and facilitate the child’s return through their country’s judicial process.

 In the case of child abduction, especially international child abduction, it is vital that you act quickly.
 The Hague Convention specifies a quick return of the abducted child to his/her home country.
 However, even then it can take many weeks or even months before you are reunited with your child.
 What’s worse is that the longer it takes, the smaller the likelihood that your child will actually be returned.